treykeown/arguably/docs/api-reference.md

 ### Special behaviors

-There are a number of special behaviors you can attach to a parameter:
+There are a number of special behaviors you can attach to a parameter.
+These utilize the ability to attach metadata to a type using `typing.Annotated[]`:

 ```python
 def foo(